 What Do They Need To Improve?

-The biggest need at the moment would be to fill the void left by Cole Hamels, who signed a 1-year $18M contract with the Braves.
+The biggest need for the Cubs as we head towards opening day would be to fill the void left by Cole Hamels, who signed a 1-year $18M contract with the Braves.
 This is a major issue not only because of their inability to replace him but also that this pitching staff wasn’t all that great before his departure.

 So what are they left with?